weilonp/Task-Manager-Lite/README.md

 ***IMPORTANT the file taskman.c has been removed from the repository, only authorized users will be able to see it. (taskman.c is where the bulk of the work is done)

+Key concepts practiced in this project: processes, signals, and Unix-IO

 Some of the core features of this project:

 - Accept a single line of instruction from the user and perform the instruction.